vert-x3/vertx-web-site/src/site/blog/posts/2017-03-16-vertx-lang-scala.md

   }
 }
 ```

 1. _ScalaVerticle_ is the base class for all Scala-Verticles.
 It provides all required methods to integrate with the Vert.x-runtime.
 2. There are two ways to start a Verticle.
 Overriding _startFuture_, like in this example, tells Vert.x to only consider the Verticle fully started after the returned _Future[Unit]_ has been successfully completed.
-Alternatively one can override _start_ and by that signal to Vert.x the instant availabilty of the Verticle.
+Alternatively one can override _start_ and by that signal to Vert.x the instant availability of the Verticle.
 3. This block creates a _Router_ for incoming HTTP-requests.
-It registeres a handler to answer with "world" if a request to the URL "/hello" arrives.
+It registers a handler to answer with "world" if a request to the URL "/hello" arrives.
 The class is coming from the [Vert.x-web-module](http://vertx.io/docs/vertx-web/scala/).
 4. Every Verticle has access to the Vert.x-instance.
 Here we use it to create a webserver and register our router to handle incoming requests.
 5. We finally reached the reason why I use _startFuture_ in the first place.
 All operations in Vert.x are asynchronous.
 So starting the webserver most definitely means it takes some more time until it bound to the given port (8666 in this case).
 That's why _listenFuture_ is used, which returns a _Future_ which in turn contains the actual instance of the webserver that just got started.
 So our Verticle will be ready to receive requests *after* the returned _Future_ has been completed.
 6. In most cases we can return the _Future_ directly.
 In this case the _Future_ returned by _listenFuture_ has the wrong type.
 We get a _Future[HttpServer]_ but we need a _Future[Unit]_ as you can see in the signature of _startFuture_.
 This call takes care of mapping the given _Future[HttpServer]_ to the required return type.